 Yes, you absolutely can freeze the cookie dough.
-I prefer to flash freeze them.
-To do this, you roll them up into balls and place them on parchment on a cookie sheet and freeze for around 30 minutes or until slightly frozen, and then place them in an airtight container or plastic bag for up to 2 months.
-When you are ready to bake them, allow them to sit out for a few hours to reach room temperature and then put them in your preheated oven.
+I prefer to flash-freeze them.
+To do this, you roll them up into balls and place them on parchment on a cookie sheet and freeze them for around 30 minutes or until slightly frozen, and then place them in an airtight container or plastic bag for up to 2 months.
+When you are ready to bake them, allow them to sit out for a few hours to reach room temperature, and then put them in your preheated oven.

 Can I make the chocolate Chip cookie Dough in advance?